AngusKenny/BO-TPOT/README.md

 ```
 and initialised with `bo_tpot._fit_init`.

 A new deep copy of the `config_dict` is used when establishing this TPOT object, as any changes made to the dictionary should not be carried over from iteration to iteration.
-A new `PipelinePopOpt` object is also created to manage this TPOT object.
+A new `TPOT_BO_Handler` object is also created to manage this TPOT object.
 The hyperparameters of the pipeline to be optimised with BO are added to `bo_tpot._pset` and `bo_tpot.operators`, as they might contain values suggested by the BO step in previous iterations, which are not present in the original `config_dict`.
-The pipeline to be optimised (and other pipelines with matching structures) is then added to the `bo_tpot.evaluated_individuals_` dictionary and fit to the training data, before being optimised using Optuna in the same way as `run_bo`, except only for `n_bo_evals` (or until the other stopping condition is met).
+The pipeline to be optimised (and other pipelines with matching structures) is then added to the `bo_tpot.evaluated_individuals_` dictionary and fit to the training data, before being optimised using Optuna in the same way as `TPOT-BO-S`, except only for `n_bo_evals` (or until the other stopping condition is met).

 If the BO step is a success (i.e., produces a pipeline with better CV error than any in the TPOT population) the main `tpot._pset` and `tpot.operators` are updated with the new hyperparameter values and the previous best pipeline is replaced by the new, improved pipeline; if no improvement is found, the main population stays the same.
-The current progress is recorded in the file:

-`./<data_dir>/<problem>/<run_dir>/alt/alt_progress.out`

-the TPOT and BO evaluated pipes are written to:
+If the `out_path` parameter is set, the evaluated pipelines are written to:

-`./<data_dir>/<problem>/<run_dir>/alt/alt_tpot_pipes.out`

-and

-`./<data_dir>/<problem>/<run_dir>/alt/alt_bo_pipes.out`
+`<out_path>/alt_tpot_pipes.out`,

-respectively, and it moves on to the next iteration.
+and it moves onto the next iteration.
+Finally, the progress is recorded in the file:

+`<out_path>/alt_progress.out`

 ## Running BO-TPOT